universevoyager/solar-system/README.md

 - `LICENSE` — MIT license

 ## Asset Sources / Credits
-Textures and skybox resources are from NASA/USGS public resources and related outreach assets.
+Textures and skybox resources are primarily from NASA/USGS public resources and related outreach assets.
-See **`Credits.md`** for the complete list of sources and credit lines.
+See **`Credits.md`** for the complete list of sources and required credit lines.

 Notes:
 - Some planetary textures (especially gas giants and some outer bodies) may be labeled by NASA as **fictional/representative**.